timmo001/developer-utilities-webapp/README.md

 ## Deployment

-This project is deployed to [developer-utiltities.timmo.dev](https://developer-utiltities.timmo.dev), however you can deploy it on your own Vercel account and GitHub repository by clicking this button:
+This project is deployed to [developer-utiltities.timmo.dev](https://developer-utiltities.timmo.dev), but you can deploy it on your own Vercel account and GitHub repository by clicking this button:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ftimmo001%2Fdeveloper-utilities-webapp&project-name=developer-utilities-webapp&repository-name=developer-utilities-webapp&demo-title=Developer%20Utiltities%20Webapp&demo-url=https%3A%2F%2Fdeveloper-utiltities.timmo.dev)